 How do you build up a ladder CD?

 When you start your CD ladder, you purchase CDs at one time but have them mature at different times.
 So supposing you have $10,000 to invest, you don’t put it all in a 5-year CD at 3.60% APY.
 Instead, here's how you could spread it out:

 |$2000||1 Year CD||2.35%|

 |$2000||3 Year CD||3.10%|

 As soon as your 12-month or 1-year CD is up for renewal, reinvest it in a 5-year CD.
 If CD rates would have gone up by then, you can maximize your earnings by locking it long term.
 If the rates have gone down, not much is lost as 80% of your money is still earning at a higher rate.
 Stick with this plan and renew every maturing CD at a 5-year term.
 When all five original CDs will have matured and invested into new 5-year term CDs, here's how your portfolio will look like:

 At the end of year 5, you will be at that enviable spot where 100% of your funds are earning perhaps the highest CD rates, and yet at any given time, you are at most a year away from the maturity of 20% of it.

-Remember that CD ladders do not necessarily have to be fit into 5-year terms as the illustration suggests.
-Longer terms typically give the higher yields but if a one-year gap between CD maturities might be too much of a stretch for you, then by all means go for terms that will meet your needs and plans in the foreseeable future.
+Remember that CD ladders do not necessarily have to fit into 5-year terms as the illustration suggests.
+Longer terms typically give higher yields but if a one-year gap between CD maturities might be too much of a stretch for you, then by all means go for terms that will meet your needs and plans in the foreseeable future.